Ingredients

 - Pinch of fine sea salt

-Chef’s tip: Pureeing raw spinach keeps the color vivid.
-If the dough feels sticky, dust with flour sparingly; if too firm, add a teaspoon of spinach puree or water.
+Chef’s tip: Pureeing raw spinach helps preserve a vivid green color.
+If the dough feels sticky, dust with flour sparingly.
+If it feels too firm, add a teaspoon of spinach puree or water.

 Preparation

-- Blend spinach until silky-smooth.
-Strain or press to a bright green puree (use most of the liquid).
+- Blend the spinach until silky smooth.
+Strain or press it into a bright green puree, using most of the liquid.

-- In a mixer bowl, combine puree and eggs.
-On low speed, add flour and salt, then olive oil, until a smooth dough forms.
+- In a mixer bowl, combine the spinach puree and eggs.
+Mix on low speed, then add flour and salt, followed by the olive oil, until a smooth dough begins to form.

-- Roll with a pasta machine to desired thickness; cut for tagliatelle, ravioli, or lasagna.
+- Roll with a pasta machine to the desired thickness, then cut for tagliatelle, ravioli, pappardelle, or lasagna sheets.

 ✂️ Cut Suggestions (Spinach “Pasta Verde”)

-- Maltagliati: Irregular diamonds from trimmings; perfect for brothy beans or fish soups.
+- Maltagliati: Rustic irregular cuts from sheet trimmings; perfect in brothy soups or bean dishes.

-- Mezzelune: 8–10 cm rounds, folded; same sheet thickness as ravioli.
+- Mezzelune: Elegant folded half-moons using the same thin sheet thickness as ravioli.

-- Storage: Dust lightly with semolina; refrigerate up to 24 h or freeze in layers between parchment.
+- Storage: Dust lightly with semolina, refrigerate up to 24 hours, or freeze between parchment layers.

 | Calories | ~380 kcal |